SocialGouv/revu/README.md

 ## Features

 - **On-Demand Reviews**: Performs code review only when explicitly requested, giving developers control over when reviews happen
-- **Auto-Reviewer Assignment**: Automatically adds itself as a reviewer on new PRs for easy access
+- **Auto-Reviewer Assignment**: Automatically adds a proxy user as a reviewer on new PRs for easy access
 - **Contextual Analysis**: Understands code changes in the context of the entire codebase
 - **Intelligent Feedback**: Provides detailed explanations and suggestions for improvements
 - **Git-Aware**: Considers commit history and branch differences